 For more tartness, you can use Granny Smith or any other tart green apple.
 A mixture of apples also works for more depth of flavour.

-The perfect Fall dessert!
-This moist and tender vegan apple cake features plenty of warm cinnamon flavour and soft bites of apple throughout.
+The perfect cake for a fall dessert!
+This delicious vegan apple cake features plenty of warm cinnamon flavour and soft bites of apple throughout.

 For the Apple Cake